-The park opens at sunrise and closes at sunset.
+The park opens at 7AM and closes at sunset.

 Crane Creek Regional Park Trails